robjustice/soshdboot/README.md

 bootloader.py

-# One more thing..
+## One more thing..

 I have also added some additional support to the Selector /// image for booting the Titan card emulations.
 This was not supported with the standard Selector software.
+Apparently Titan would not share the technical details with OnThree.
 These are available in the Languages menu on the Selector_hd.po image.

 - added Titan 3plus2 emulation start. (this is a hand patched version of the Selector Apple2 emulation launcher).